bguerout/oleoduc/README.md

 - `transformData` to transform data (eg. convert raw data into a json)
 - `filterData` to select/exclude the data processed
-- `jsonStream` to convert data into a json array
+- `transformIntoJSON` to convert data into a json array
 - `writeData` allows data to be written somewhere (last step)

 These functions can be used on any stream or inside a pipeline: